wangyingjian/Automatic-Interface-Testing-for-System-Call-Interception-Frameworks/README.md

 + First, the model should empower us to fuzz test the system call interceptor from the application, as well as, the kernel side by generating random, but well-structured system calls (requests) respectively system call responses.
 In our case, an application based on this model is under the protection of the SCONE Shielding Layer.
 The application generates system calls and these system calls are deliverd to the kernel side through the SCONE Shielding Layer.
 The responses will be recorded and compired with the responses where the input is the same but SCONE Shielding Layer is absent.

 + Moreover, allow us to ensure the integrity of any given system call request/response, e.g., that arguments have the expected data type or that given (array/buffer) size arguments are correct.
+(Q: Does it mean that the model first track the system call and check if the response is valid in advance?)

 The effectiveness of the approach shall be evaluated by comparing the responses of an intercepted system call interface to a not intercepted baseline using fuzz tests.